vstegen/seoul-impact-hackathon/README.md

 }
 ```

+The endpoint accepts the following query parameters for filtering the returned facilities:

+    - `status`: string
+    - `foodOptions`: comma-separated list

 - `food/:id`: Returns a single facility with the passed ID.
 IDs should be numeric.
 If no facilities are found, the API
   will return a `404`.
 In case of non-numeric IDs, the error code will be `400`.